-The multi interface introduces several new abilities that the easy interface refuses to offer.
+The multi interface offers several abilities that the easy interface doesn't.
 They are mainly:

-1. Enable a "pull" interface.
-The application that uses libcurl decides where and when to ask libcurl to get/send data.

-2. Enable multiple simultaneous transfers in the same thread without making it complicated for the application.

-3. Enable the application to select() on its own file descriptors and curl's file descriptors simultaneous easily.
+- 1. Enable a "pull" interface.
+The application that uses libcurl decides where and when to ask libcurl to get/send data. - 2.
+Enable multiple simultaneous transfers in the same thread without making it complicated for the application. - 3.
+Enable the application to wait for action on its own file descriptors and curl's file descriptors simultaneous easily.